chablani/oic/oic-gen3/cookbooks/netsuite/cxsales-netsuite/test-project/test-project.md

 * Create an Opportunity in Oracle CX Sales.
 * Monitor the results from the Observability Dashboard in Oracle Integration.
-* Verify the Sales Order in NetSuite.
+* Verify corresponding Sales Order in NetSuite.

 ### Prerequisites